Study and immerse in the Sanskrit language at your own pace, from the comfort of your own home.

 Join a thriving online community of yoga teachers, practitioners, and students from around the world.

-Join Seth Powell, PhD Candidate at Harvard University, for an exciting 4-Week journey, exploring the fascinating history and practice of one of the world's most ancient, sacred, and continuously used languages.
+Join Seth Powell, PhD Candidate at Harvard University, for an exciting 4-Week journey, exploring the fascinating history, theory, and practice of one of the world's most ancient, sacred, and continuously used languages.